common-fate/docs-archive/docs/granted/security.md

 ## Release Verification

-Common Fate signs Granted binaries with our [GPG key](#pgp-public-key).
+Glide signs Granted binaries with our [GPG key](#pgp-public-key).
 You can verify the integrity and authenticity of a Granted binary by following the process below.

 :::note
 The process below will use `v0.8.0` as the version of Granted.
 Ensure you change version references to `v0.8.0` to the version of Granted you wish to verify when following this process.